Last updated on July 26th, 2022

 If you’re moving into a new building or building a house from scratch, you may well need to get a new electricity supply connected.
-But if you haven’t done it before, it can be hard to know what to expect: how much does a new electricity supply cost?
-And how do you go about getting one set up?
-Read on to find out.
+But if you haven’t done it before, it can be hard to know what to expect.

-Ready to go ahead?
-Remember to use our free search feature to find a qualified electrician near you.
+Ready to find out all you need to know?
+Read on, and remember to use our free search feature to find a qualified electrician near you.

 New electricity supply costs